Daisy is the Leader in Shooting Education

 The Daisy Nationals in Rogers, Arkansas

-Today, the Daisy Nationals is hosted at the John Q. Hammons Convention Center in Rogers, Arkansas, Daisy's hometown and includes both a 5-meter BB gun championship as well as a 10-meter pellet rifle match.
-Hosting the match in the company's hometown allows Daisy to dedicate the resources of the company's facilities and staff to making the event a memorable one for the coaches, athletes and their families.
+Today, the Daisy Nationals is hosted at the John Q. Hammons Convention Center in Rogers, Arkansas, Daisy’s hometown.
+Hosting the match in the company’s hometown allows Daisy to dedicate the resources of the company’s facilities and staff to making the event a memorable one for the coaches, athletes and their families.

 While competitors and their coaches are focused on the match itself, there is always time to make new friends and have fun.
 At the Barter Bar, athletes trade with each other items they have brought from their home state.